25 Best Bass Lakes in Texas: Trophy Records & ShareLunker Data

 Winter (December-February) - Pre-Spawn Giants

 Winter marks the beginning of trophy season across Texas.
 Bass begin staging in deeper areas adjacent to spawning grounds.
 Water temperatures between 45-55°F trigger slow but deliberate feeding.
-Focus on sunny days following cold fronts when bass activate.
+Focus on sunny days following cold fronts when bass activate in warming shallows.

 Spring (March-May) - Peak Season